yegor256/blog/_posts/2015/feb/2015-02-20-utility-classes-vs-functional-programming.md

 or just exchange it for another card or product.
 The gift card itself becomes a product!

-So the difference is what the consumer is getting&mdash;either a product ready to be used (imperative) or a voucher for the product, which can later be converted into a real product (declarative).
+So the difference is what the consumer is getting---either a product ready to be used (imperative) or a voucher for the product, which can later be converted into a real product (declarative).